 The entire ordeal smells political to Democrats.

 “President Trump has said he wants her there in time for a case that’s coming in two weeks.
 And he wants her on the bench in case he needs her to rule in his favor in case we have a contested election,” Schumer told reporters in a Thursday morning phone call before the session.
-“It’s the most rushed, partisan, least legitimate Supreme Court process in our nation’s history.
-McConnell has completed his defiling of the Senate, ruining the Senate by what he is doing here.”

 The vote for Barrett’s nomination is expected as soon as Monday, a move that Sen. Mitch McConnell (R-KY) and other Senate leaders hope will energize conservative Republicans before the election.